 The greatest pro of going with the intragastric balloon is that it does offer successful weight loss, and in most cases offers fast, extreme weight loss that’s greater than you could achieve with exercise and dieting alone.
 However, choosing this weight loss option comes with many other benefits as well.
 Other pros include:

 - Minimally Invasive– Since the balloon is inserted through an endoscopic procedure, there’s no need to worry about an incision.
 The procedure is quick and safe, and you’ll go home the same day.

 - No Changes to the Stomach or GI Tract– Some surgical interventions for weight loss result in changes to the stomach or gastrointestinal tract.
 The balloon does not result in any changes to the anatomy of your stomach or GI tract.

-- Less Expensive– Because it’s minimally invasive, it means that the procedure is much cheaper than other weight loss surgeries available in Fort Worth, TX.
+- Less Expensive– Because it’s minimally invasive, it means that the procedure is much cheaper than other weight loss surgeries available.

 - Improved Health– The drastic weight loss that comes with the use of the intragastric balloon result in other health benefits, including lower blood pressure, lower risk of diabetes, reduced levels of cholesterol, and fewer problems with fertility issues.

 - Develop Good Habits– The balloon is left in the stomach for several months, and you’ll have the chance to learn good eating habits, such as eating smaller portion sizes.
 This helps with long term weight loss maintenance in the future.